aws-samples/mlops-multi-account-terraform/base-infrastructure/README.md

 1. "Deploy infrastructure" in `deploy.yml`

-This action is triggered when a commit is made to the `main` branch (for example when a pull request is merged).
+This action is trigerred when a commit is made to the `main` branch (for example when a pull request is merged).
 It deploys base infrastructure to all dev, preprod, and prod accounts across business units in parallel.

 2. "Destroy infrastructure" in `destroy.yml`

-This action is only triggered manually on [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+This action is only trigerred manually on [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
 It destroys all base-infrastructure for target business units.
 Note Machine Learning code deployed via SageMaker project is _durable_ and will continue to live even after you destroy base-infrastructure.

 3. "Quality Checks" in `quality-checks.yml``

-This action is triggered each time a pull request is created to merge changes into the `main` branch.
+This action is trigerred each time a pull request is created to merge changes into the `main` branch.
 All checks on the pull request should pass before merging changes.

 The checks include static checking using [checkov](https://github.com/bridgecrewio/checkov) and a `terraform plan` step against the target accounts.

 ## Importing Networking
 We create the necessary networking components in our Base Infrastructure, however you may have your own existing networking that you would like to deploy.
 Here is how you do it:
 1. Comment out the networking module from all necessary environments in the main.tf, e.g. for dev: [main.tf](terraform/dev/main.tf)
 2. In modules, create a new folder e.g. "imported_networking".
 Here you can import your resources using the "data" source.
 For the application to work, make sure the list of outputs is the same (found in [outputs.tf](terraform/modules/networking/outputs.tf)) & make sure the list of ssm parameters is the same (found in [ssm.tf](terraform/modules/networking/ssm.tf))
 3. In the main.tf of each relevant environment, create a new module definition, calling your newly created module, like so: